inexorgame-obsolete/inexor-flex/README.md

 Documentation shall be done via swagger as soon as the `v3 spec` is released, which brings `AnyOf` support.
 Please track the following [pull request](https://github.com/OAI/OpenAPI-Specification/pull/741) for updates.

-## Extending flex - extensions and plugins

-You can extend flex by adding either extensions or plugins.
-An extension is basically a [Express router](http://expressjs.com/de/4x/api.html#router) object that you can (un)load at runtime, while plugins can generally be considered as customization to the game, such as custom game scripts (...).

-### Writing Extensions
-An extension is at it's core just a [express router](http://expressjs.com/de/4x/api.html#router) instance, that you should return via `module.exports`
-Afterwards either add it to the list of extensions in  `server/extensions.json` or use the `extensions API` to (un)load your extension at runtime.

 ## Flex won't start, resolving conflicts with the module manager
 If Inexor Flex won't start for strange reasons the most likely reason is that you've worked with a earlier revision in which the dependencies weren't at all ready.
 By that case you'll most likely get the `master` branch running again following down these steps: